 Talent Bank Communications was established in 1985 to promote rural Nova Scotia businesses in local, regional, and international markets.
 For over thirty-five years company president Eric Hustvedt and vice-president Phyllis Price — and other associates as required — have been involved in market studies, analysis of small business marketing/communications programs, publishing projects and the delivery of marketing/communications services.

-Clients have been as diverse as Annapolis Ventures business development centre, LaHave Bakery and the performing artists Razzmatazz for Kids.
+Clients have been as diverse as Annapolis Ventures business development centre, LaHave Bakery, and the performing artists Razzmatazz for Kids.
 From 1993 through 2009, the company focused largely on the Nova Scotia boatbuilding sector, including marketing management services to custom yacht builder Covey Island Boatworks and a wide range of communications services to the Nova Scotia Boatbuilders Association.

 Since its founding, TBC has delivered training programs and workshops on marketing and communications and assisted with writing projects.

-President Eric Hustvedt, B.A., Luther College, Iowa (1969) draws on his background in journalism, research and marketing to help clients set and meet their communications goals.
+President Eric Hustvedt, B.A., Luther College, Iowa (1969) draws on his background in journalism, research, and marketing to help clients set and meet their communications goals.

 Vice-President Phyllis Price, B.A., Queens (1973) has special expertise in community development, advocacy process, policy research and analysis, and creation of clear communication tools.
-She has built on her experience in co-ordinating health promotion organizations to assess and improve the management of businesses and other organizations, such as Lunenburg Board of Trade and Nova Scotia Boatbuilders Association.
-Meanwhile Ms. Price continues to provide her proof-reading and editing skills to a variety of writing projects.
+She has built on her 35-year career in co-ordinating health promotion organizations to assess and improve the profiles of businesses and other organizations, such as Nova Scotia Boatbuilders Association, Dagley’s Boatworks, Greater Petite Area Community Association and Broad Cove Community Association.